vidhanbhonsle/demo-app-Telnyx/README.md

     > We have a `payload` object reading the data coming in from the webhooks.

     > You can test the code by sending an SMS from your mobile device to Telnyx number.
-You will receive detailed response on your terminal or shell or command prompt.
+WHen you send a message (say 'Hello'),you will receive detailed response on your terminal or shell or command prompt.
     <img src='./img/first_response.png' width="800"/>

-3. Evaluating the message and sending the reponse
-    >
+3. Sending the response to user
+    > You need to import Telnyx package to send the SMS
+      ``` python
+    import telnyx
+    ```

+    > Telnyx API Key acquired in previous steps will be used along with the procurred Telnyx number.
+If you have not, copy the number from [Numbers] (https://portal.telnyx.com/#/app/numbers/my-numbers) screen and provide the values in python code by replacing `YOUR_API_KEY` and `YOUR_TELNYX_NUMBER`

+      ``` python
+    telnyx.api_key = "YOUR_API_KEY"
+    telnyx_number = 'YOUR_TELNYX_NUMBER'
+    ```

 </p></details>